nextgis/docs_toolbox/source/tools.rst

 Prepare satellite data and upload it to Web GIS
 -----------------------------------------------

-The tool allows you to get a Sentinel 2 scene in natural colors by its ID, crop it by the input vector mask and upload it to Web GIS with automatically created style.
+The tool allows you to get a Sentinel 2 scene by its ID, crop it by the input vector mask and upload it to Web GIS with automatically created style.

 Inputs: